-We take you through the wide range of Halfords mountain bikes and separate the wheat from the chaff, leaving a total of 21 proper bikes to weigh up.
+We take you through the wide range of Halfords mountain bikes and separate the wheat from the chaff, leaving a decent shortlist of proper bikes to weigh up.

-There are over a hundred different bikes called ‘mountain bike’ on Halfords website.
+There are over a hundred different Halfords mountain bikes.
+By t hat, we mean bikes that are called ‘mountain bike’ on Halfords website.
 That’s a lot.
 But by filtering two must-have features (hydraulic disc brakes and at least 9 speed gears) the field quickly narrowed own to 21 models to choose from.
 It’s from these bikes that this guide covers.

 Normally it can be easy to narrow the choice down even further by choosing bikes that are best suited to your intended style of mountain biking ie. cross country, enduro, downhill and so on.